countable-web/ops-manual/sales/DISCOVERY.rst

 -  If the client finds the billed amount unreasonable or something you didn't ask for, it's free!
 In practice, this rarely happens and we also often finish early which balances out.
-If it happens a lot and can't be solved by communication, the client is a bad fit forus, and we shouldn't be working with them.
+If it happens a lot and can't be solved by communication, the client is a bad fit for us, and we shouldn't be working with them.
 Inability to communicate on budgets is a useful way to identify a bad client relationship.